 - Heat oven to 350°F.

-- Combine pretzel crumbs, 1/4 cup sugar and butter; press onto bottom of 13 x 9-inch pan.
-Bake 10 min.
-Cool completely.
+- Combine pretzel crumbs, 1/4 cup sugar and butter in a bowl., mixing well.
+Press the crumbs into bottom of 13 x 9-inch pan.
+Bake 10 minutes.
+Remove from oven and cool completely.

-- Beat cream cheese, remaining sugar and milk with mixer until blended.
-Stir in COOL WHIP; spread over crust.
+- In a clean bowl, beat cream cheese, remaining sugar and milk with electric mixer until blended.
+Stir in whipped topping until smooth.
+Spread over cooled crust.
 Refrigerate.

-- Add boiling water to gelatin in large bowl; stir 2 minutes. until completely dissolved.
+- In a bowl, add boiling water to gelatin; stir 2 minutes or until completely dissolved.
 Stir in cold water.
-Refrigerate 1-1/2 hours or until thickened.
+Refrigerate about 60 to 90 minutes until thickened, not set.

-- Stir in fresh berries; spoon over cream cheese layer OR if using frozen berries, stir them into gelatin along with the cold water.
-Refrigerate 10 to 15 min. or until the consistency of egg whites; spoon over cream cheese layer.
+- Stir in the berries until distributed then spoon the mixture over the over cream cheese layer NOTE: if using frozen berries, stir them into gelatin along with the cold water, then refrigerate 10 to 15 minutes or until the consistency of egg whites, Spoon evenly over the cream cheese layer.

-- This recipe lends itself to being made in a raspberry version, too.
+- This recipe lends itself to being made in a raspberry version.
+Substitute the same amount of raspberries and raspberry gelatin as for strawberry.